Intermodalics/pickit-docs/docs/support/connect-your-system-to-internet.rst

    Updates can be downloaded from any computer with Internet access, as described in the :ref:`Pickit system software upgrade <Pickit-system-software-upgrade>` article.

 .. warning::
-  **Legacy USB dongle connection.** Until April 2020, Pickit systems shipped with a :ref:`3G USB dongle  <connect-your-system-to-internet-using-dongle>` as an additional mechanism for bringing the system online.
+  **Legacy USB dongle connection.** Until April 2020, Pickit systems came with a :ref:`3G USB dongle  <connect-your-system-to-internet-using-dongle>` as an additional mechanism for bringing the system online.
   This connection method is no longer supported.

 To bring your Pickit system online for remote service, you need a **wired Ethernet connection**, as shown below, to the left of the Pickit processor.